ManuGithubSteam/LinJarK/INSTALL.md

 It is most likely that you need to train Simon to your voice, otherwise it will not recognise your speech.
 To do that, use the provided training sentences in the modules.

-A good recognition rate is about 100-120 but more is even better.
+A good recognition rate is about 30-50 but more is even better (100-120).
 This depends also on the spoken word, shorter words are harder to train.